 The newer ships feature solo cabins.
 These are designed for solo travellers and don’t feature a single occupancy fee.
 Guests in the solo cabins also have access to the solo lounge which features refreshments and organized activities.

-Included Dining & Drinks
+Included Dining & Drinks on Norwegian Cruise Line

 - The Buffet